We've expanded our online services to support you and ensure you have what you need during lockdown and social distancing.

 Emergency support in Scotland

-Contact our Scottish team if you need urgent help, advice or mental health support.
+Contact our team in Scotland if you need urgent help, advice or mental health support.
 We may also be able to help with the delivery of food and prescription medicines, along with other supplies.

 Every year hundreds of you take on challenges to ensure vital support for people affected by HIV.